 Juliet Silvester, Head of Responsible Business at Fujitsu EMEIA

 Due to the success of the implementation of Greenstone in the UK, Fujitsu has expanded the use of Enterprise globally.
 Eight years on, Fujitsu uses Greenstone’s Enterprise solution in 4 of its global divisions in 18 countries, across 400 sites.
 This streamlines the global data collection process at Fujitsu and ensures consistency and accuracy in their reporting.

 Fujitsu’s users calculate energy, business travel, and waste and water emissions through Greenstone’s Environment module and track their consumption and emissions targets over time.
 This information is used to report emissions and consumption information both internally and externally.

 Fujitsu is also using the CSR Module of Greenstone to gather data on Responsible Business and Community KPIs across the organisation.

 The data captured from the 400 Fujitsu sites is used to report emissions centrally to the Fujitsu Headquarters in Japan.
 This data forms the basis of the emissions reporting included in Fujitsu Group’s annual Environmental report and other reporting such as Business in the Community, GRI and ISO 26000.

-After the successful implementation in the UK, Greenstone and Fujitsu embarked on a partnership to assist Fujitsu clients in maximising on the Green IT opportunity.
+After the successful implementation in the UK, Greenstone and Fujitsu embarked on a partnership to assist Fujitsu clients in maximising the Green IT opportunity.
 The Fujitsu/Greenstone partnership has been recognised as an exemplar case study in UK’s lead in the low carbon economy by UK Trade & Investment.

-In 2015, Fujitsu won Business in the Community’s Responsible Business of the Year Award for its exceptional sector leadership and its effectiveness to influence others to collaborate and create conditions for long-term sustainable change.
+In 2015, Fujitsu won the Business in the Community’s Responsible Business of the Year Award for its exceptional sector leadership and its effectiveness to influence others to collaborate and create conditions for long-term sustainable change.